ABOUT THE CLG GRANTS

 FY19 CLG Grants

-The following communities have been awarded funds for the FY19 grant cycle:
+The following communities were awarded funds for the FY19 grant cycle:

 - Ada County ($2,000, with $2,000 local match) – Survey of agricultural resources in the Kuna, ID area